Save the date for 2026!

 Disruptive innovation

-The program will highlight advancements in Austrian AI initiatives, facilitate discussions on teaching Digital Humanism, and address funding priorities for fostering a sustainable and equitable digital future.
-Sessions will tackle pressing issues surrounding social media, journalism, and participation in the age of AI.
+Speakers will explore the evolving role of AI in innovation, its potential for social transformation, and its impact on democracy.
+The day will feature reports on Austrian AI initiatives, discussions on teaching Digital Humanism, and debates on funding priorities for a sustainable and equitable digital future.
+Sessions will also draw lessons from social media, journalism, and civic participation in the age of AI.

 Keynote speaker highlights